Berkeley-Correctness-Group/DLint/README.md

 # DLint

 Dynamically Checking Bad Coding Practices for JavaScript.
-If you are interested in more technical details, a [technical report](http://www.eecs.berkeley.edu/Pubs/TechRpts/2015/EECS-2015-5.pdf) is available (to appear in [ISSTA'15](http://issta2015.cs.uoregon.edu/) soon).
+For more technical details, a [technical report](http://www.eecs.berkeley.edu/Pubs/TechRpts/2015/EECS-2015-5.pdf) is available (to appear in [ISSTA'15](http://issta2015.cs.uoregon.edu/) soon).

 ### Before any actions